favdv/PowerQuery/README.md

 ## Patterns
 Patterns require some user updating before they can be used.
 Typical example is functions calling APIs since the Web.Contents function in PowerBi requires the domain to be hardcoded.

+Since patterns require some modification, these should not be linked directly from github

 _**Note:** While it might not be obvious that this is needed in PowerBI desktop, the functions are written in a way so it will also ensure auto-refresh works once published._

 # Implementation of functions